diehlpk/SG20/sources/modules/concurrency-parallelism/async-programming.md

 #### Caveats

-The concept of asyncrhonous programming is no easy digestiable for most students.
+The concept of asynchronous programming is no easy digestible for most students.

 #### Points to cover

 * The header `<future>` needs to be includes
 * The return type of the function or lambda will the the template type of the future
-* The first argument of `std::async` is the function or lambda and after that all arguments are providesd
+* The first argument of `std::async` is the function or lambda and after that all arguments are provided

 Example using a function
 ```